ksu-is/Team-Young/projectroadmap.md

 10) I got the code to run.
 Now I replace my old java code with the new code on found on me "README"DONE
 11) The new code is now in the "readme" document.
 DONE
 12) I will now begin to make changes to personalize the code to match my ideas for the project.
 DONE
 13) The first thing is change the name of the "to-do list" to the name of my project the "daily grind list".
 I edit the code on lines 14 and line 113.
+DONE
 14) I then change the window color from white to blue on line 11 of the code.
+DONE
-15) On line 49 of the code, I change the code from saying "please enter task" to "Please enter your daily grind"
+15) On line 49 of the code, I change the code from saying "please enter task" to "Please enter your daily grind" DONE
 16) On like 68, I have to change the code from displaying "There are {a certain #} tasks left" to "There are {} tasks left in your daily grind.
+DONE
 17) On line 77, I change the code from saying "are you sure you want to delete task" to "are you positive you want to delete te this daily grind?"
+DONE
 18) On line 100, I change the "are you sure yo want to delete all tasks" to "are you sure you want to delete te your entire daily grind list?"
+DONE
-19) On line 128, I change "Number of tasks" to "Number of daily grinds"
+19) On line 128, I change "Number of tasks" to "Number of daily grinds"DONE
-20) On line 143, I change the "Random task" to "random daily grind"
+20) On line 143, I change the "Random task" to "random daily grind" DONE
 21) I then run the code to see how to the code changes have effected my GUI.
+DONE